MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 | The WBS will be validated against the known limits of the Project desktop client. | |  | :heavy_check_mark: |
 | Bookable resources and project calendars will be evaluated against common incompatible calendar rule exceptions. | | :heavy_check_mark: | :heavy_check_mark: |

 In phase 2, customers who upgrade to Project Operations will have their existing projects upgraded to a read-only experience for project planning.
 In this read-only experience, the full WBS will be visible in the tracking grid.
-To edit the WBS, project managers can select [**Convert**](/PSA-Upgrade-Project-Conversion.md) from the project's main form.
+To edit the WBS, project managers can select [**Convert**](/PSA-Upgrade-Project-Conversion.md) on the project's main page.
 A background process then updates the project so that it supports the new project scheduling experience from Project for the Web.
 This phase is appropriate for customers who have projects that fit within the [known limits of Project for the Web](/project-for-the-web/project-for-the-web-limits-and-boundaries).

 In phase 3, support for the Project desktop client will be added, for the benefit of customers who want to continue to edit their projects from that application.
 However, if existing projects are converted to the new Project for the Web experience, access to the add-in will be disabled for each converted project.